Your Goal: Natural breathing in your body, with calmed directed thinking.

 Question: Could provide general recommendations on preferred physical practices (asanas, pranayamas, Tai Chi, Qigong) and ways to integrate them into MIDL into a coherent structure?

 Stephen: From the very first Meditation Skill in MIDL training we are focused on defining and cultivating sensitivity to dwelling within peripheral awareness of our body: kayagata sati.
+In Meditation 03 we learn to ground both prethermal awareness and attention in our body through relaxing, letting go and skill in observing when attention wanders.

+During this training, from Meditation Skills 01-04 we develop the GOSS Formula, a way of skillfully changing habitual behaviour of our mind through an insight and reward system.
 From Meditations 05 onwards we begin to isolate and train attention while maintaining peripheral awareness of our body.
 Attention and peripheral awareness become clearly defined as two separate things that are intimately connected all the way up to access concentration.
+From Meditation 04 onwards, with the establishment of skill in the GOSS Formula, we have all the tools we need to bring our practice into any activity in our daily life by following the same intention and structure trained in Meditations 01-04.

 Copyright © 2023 Meditation in The Shire - Stephen Procter - All rights reserved.